 - Trying to position for nursing, either by lying back or pulling on your clothes

-- Fidgeting or squirming around a lot
+- Fidgeting or squirming movements

 - Hitting you on the arm or chest repeatedly

-- Fussing or breathing fast
+- Fussing or breathing fast.

 - Moving head frantically from side to side